 Unblockable pop-ups, in-text ads, fly-in ads that move the text while you are trying to read it & auto-playing auto-generated video are just a few examples of the sort of stuff publishers are doing.

-We have been approached by people asking us to sell them a tracking pixel on the site and we have also refused these sorts of offers.
+We have been approached by advertisers asking us to sell them a tracking pixel on the site…

 We have taken a more sustainable user-friendly approach & reduced our ad load across the board.
 No page on our site has more than 2 ad units & the mobile version of our site only has a single ad unit.